holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.6.4 Rep Link to Super-Circle

 Each Circle will normally elect a Rep Link to its Super-Circle.

 However, electing someone to fill the Rep Link Role is not required when a Circle lacks any Core Circle Members other than those serving as Lead Link and Cross Links into the Circle.
 In this case, even if the election is conducted, the elected Rep Link does not become a Core Circle Member of the Super-Circle.

 ### 2.7 Cross Linking

 A Circle may create a **_“Cross Link Policy”_** to invite any entity or group to participate within another Circle’s Governance Process and operations.
-The entity or group that’s invited to participate is the **_“Linked Entity”_**, and it may be external to the Organization, or it may be another Role or Circle within the Organization.
+The entity or group that is invited to participate is the **_“Linked Entity”_**, and it may be external to the Organization, or it may be another Role or Circle within the Organization.
 The Circle that will receive this link is the **_“Target Circle”_**, and it must be the Circle creating the Policy, or one of its Sub-Circles.

 Once a Cross Link Policy is adopted, the Linked Entity may appoint a representative to participate in the Target Circle under the terms of this section, unless alternate terms are defined in the Policy.

 #### 2.7.1 Cross Link Role

 If the Linked Entity is a Role, then the Target Circle must invite that Role to participate in the Circle, and that Role becomes the **_“Cross Link Role”_**, with the person filling it becoming the **_“Cross Link”_**.

 If the Linked Entity is a Circle or a group, then a new special-purpose Cross Link Role is automatically created instead, and resides within both the Linked Entity and the Target Circle, much like a Rep Link.
 In this case, the Cross Link Role has the same Purpose and Accountabilities as a Rep Link, but with the “Circle” referenced in the Rep Link Role description instead meaning the Linked Entity, and the “Super-Circle” instead meaning the Target Circle.

 If the Linked Entity lacks both a clear Purpose and any clear Accountabilities, then the Cross Link Policy must further clarify what the Cross Link Role will represent within the Target Circle.

 #### 2.7.2 Cross Link Assignment

 If the Linked Entity is a Circle or group, it may assign someone to fill the Cross Link Role using whatever process it already has for assigning people to fill Defined Roles or similar work functions.

 If a Linked Entity represents a group with no single nexus of authority to do that assignment, then the Target Circle may instead assign someone to the Cross Link Role, unless otherwise specified in the Cross Link Policy.

 In all cases, only one person may be assigned to each Cross Link Role, unless allowed by the Cross Link Policy.

 Whenever a Cross Link Role is unfilled, it is considered non-existent and has no default assignment or effect.

 #### 2.7.3 Cross Link Authority

 A Cross Link becomes a Circle Member of the Target Circle, and may use the authorities of a Circle Member to process Tensions that relate to the Target Circle limiting the Linked Entity.

 However, beyond removing limitations, a Cross Link may not use the Target Circle to build more capacities for the Linked Entity, unless those capacities would also help the Target Circle express its own Purpose or Accountabilities.

 #### 2.7.4 Additions to Cross Link Role

 A Linked Entity may amend its Cross Link Role through its own Governance Process.

 A Target Circle may add Domains or Accountabilities to a Cross Link Role through its own Governance Process, and may later amend or remove any it added.

 #### 2.7.5 Boundaries and Delegation

 The Linked Entity invited into a Target Circle may be a Role contained by another Circle.
 In that case, the other Circle may change the Linked Entity to another one of its Roles that it believes is more appropriate, or delegate the selection of the Linked Entity to one of its Sub-Circles.

 The Target Circle may also delegate the requirement to receive a link to one of its own Sub-Circles, in which case that Sub-Circle will then become the Target Circle for the link.

 In either case, any delegation must be done via a Policy of the Circle doing the delegating.
 Further, any change or delegation must still align with any constraints or guidelines specified in the Cross Link Policy that extended the invitation to link in the first place.

 ## Article III: Governance Process